Jewish Heritage in Portugal – English Version

 1st Day • Porto

-Departure from Porto at 9am to visit the Jewish Museum, where we will learn more about the Jewish culture, history and religion, as well as the history of the Jewish Community of Portugal from the Middle Ages until today.
+Visit to the Jewish Museum, where we will learn more about the Jewish culture, history and religion, as well as the history of the Jewish Community of Portugal from the Middle Ages until today.
 We will continue to the World of Discoveries Museum, an Interactive Museum and Theme Park that re-enacts the fantastic odyssey of the Portuguese navigators, crossing oceans to discover a previously unknown world.
 Time for lunch in Kosher Bola Falafel Restaurant.
 Continuation to the Stock Exchange Palace, a neoclassical building, which began to be built on 6th of October 1842, a solemn date when the first stone was placed.
 Visit to the Porto Kosher Store, placed in Mercado do Bom Sucesso, that was the first grocery store to open in Portugal.
-Dinner and accommodation at Belmonte Sinai Hotel or similar.
+Dinner and accommodation at Hotel Vila Gale 4* or similar.

 2nd Day • Porto – Belmonte